 Fit to Drive

-is a road safety program for pre-learner and learner drivers that aim to address the disproportionate representation of young drivers in road crashes.
-Fit to Drive is a half day workshop delivered in secondary schools and compliments the Vic Roads 'Keys Please' program, and the 'Looking after Our Mates' program.
+is a road safety program for Year 11 students that aims to address the disproportionate representation of young drivers in road crashes.
+Fit to Drive is a half day workshop delivered in secondary schools and compliments the ‘Road Smart’ program, and the 'Looking after Our Mates' program.

 The L2PLearner Driver Mentor Program assists young disadvantaged learner drivers to gain the 120 hours of supervised driving practice needed to get their probationary licence.
 Learner drivers who do not have access to a vehicle or a supervising driver are matched with trained volunteers who mentor young people through the learning to drive phase.
 This innovative and worthwhile program runs in partnership with VicRoads and Manningham City Council.
 Further information about the program is listed in the L2P brochure (1.89MB).
 To apply to be an L2P Mentor, please complete this application form (292.10kB).
 For more information about volunteering in general, visit www.whitehorse.vic.gov.au/Volunteering.html

-is an excursion available to schools who have participated in the Fit to Drive program within Whitehorse.
-The Court Room Drama program is an interactive program held at the old Melbourne Magistrates Court that gives Year 11 and 12 students an insight into the real-life court processes of a young male who is charged with culpable driving.
+Court Room Drama is an excursion available to schools who have participated in the Road Smart program within Whitehorse.
+The program is held at the old Melbourne Magistrates Court and gives students (Year 10+) an insight into the real-life court processes of a young male who is charged with culpable driving.

 Information about other road safety programs for young people is available in Funding for Secondary School Road Safety Programs (465.57kB).

-is a series of refresher seminars over a four week period for older drivers.
+is a four week course for older drivers.
 The program aims to help to keep participants safe on the roads and make more informed decisions about their future transport options.
 There is no on-road component to the program.

 Council provides funding to allow primary and secondary school teachers to be trained as Bike Ed instructors.
 The teachers are then able to deliver Bike Ed programs to promote safe, healthy and sustainable transport options in their school community.